 For example, if Jessie starts contributing $200 a month at age 22 and earns an average annual return of 7 percent, she will have accumulated $758,518 when she is ready to retire at age 67.
 However, if she waits to start saving for retirement until she is 42 and earns the same return, she will need to contribute $936 monthly to reach the same nest egg by age 67.

 Regular savings started early can go a long way over time.
 That's why it makes sense to take advantage of the 401k when you start your first job.
 Many companies also offer automatic enrollment and automatic contribution increase features that make participation easy.
 Be sure to contribute at least enough to your retirement account to get any matching contributions your employer may offer, as that is essentially free money to you.
 For more information on the benefits and options of your employer-sponsored retirement plan, talk to your plan's administrator.

 We can help

 If your employer doesn't offer a savings plan, you should still begin saving for retirement early.
-Visit one of our branches or speak with us at 1-800-288-3425 x8429 to learn about more retirement savings options.
+Visit one of our branches or speak with us at 1-800-288-3425 to learn more.